viktorshkrivani/justJAVA/README.md

 # Introduction to Java — Labs & Projects

-This repository contains a collection of labs and projects for **Introduction to Java**.
+This repository contains a series of labs that gradually build Java programming skills — starting from the very basics of syntax and input, progressing into control flow, arrays, objects, and file I/O.
-They cover fundamental Java programming concepts, including variables, control structures, arrays, file I/O, and object-oriented programming.

 ## 📑 Table of Contents